- slide 1 of 4

 Welcoming Your New Students

-As students begin to arrive on the first day of preschool, be sure that you are prepared.
-They will be more at ease if you are ready and waiting to welcome them, instead of running around finishing up last minute plans.
+As students begin to arrive on the first day be sure that you are prepared.
+They will be more at ease if you are ready and waiting to welcome them, instead of running around finishing up last-minute plans.
 Try and greet students at the door and guide them into the classroom.
-I found when teaching preschool that if the students had a routine when they arrived at school, it helped with the transition.
+I found that if the students had a routine when they arrived at school, it helped with the transition.
 I set up an attendance center where the kids checked in upon arriving at school.
 I used a pocket chart and wrote the kids names on small cards.
 The back of each card had a smiley face sticker on it.
 The students found their name, turned it around in the pocket to show they have arrived.
 This also is a great way to teach name recognition.

 If you have a student who is having a hard time separating from a parent, it is really best to not invite the parent into the classroom.
 You need to set the standard right away and make a clean break, for both the parent and child.
 If you set the precedent that if the child cries, mom will stick around awhile, you will have hard time helping the student feel confident enough to separate from mom.
 That said, if a parent is insistent, you also don't want to make a scene and kick them out!
 If you have an orientation meeting before school begins, you may want to share this with the parents at that time.
 Then they are prepared to be hurried along if they have a crying child.